 In addition, Jennifer assists business with negotiating contracts and commercial transactions, litigation management, and assisting with regulatory compliance issues.
 With her strong background in business, she is recognized for her rare ability to translate complex legal issues to clients and assist with mitigating business risk.

-Jennifer is an active member of the Online Lenders Alliance, the Consumer Financial Services Committee of the American Bar Association, the Consumer Financial Services Association of America and the Short-Term Lending Bar Association.
-She has presented at several industry conferences on a diverse range of regulatory topics and written several industry articles on the same, and is considered a thought leader in this industry.
+Jennifer is an active member of the Online Lenders Alliance, the Consumer Financial Services Committee of the American Bar Association, and the Short-Term Lending Bar Association.
+She annually presents at several industry conferences on a diverse range of regulatory and compliance topics, writes several industry articles on the same, and is considered a thought leader in this industry.